NancyMakram/printf/README.md

-This is a README file for prontf project
+This is a README file for printf project